maxhbr/LDBcollector/md/SGI-B-2.0.md

             ]
         ],
         "__calculatedCopyleft": "NoCopyleft",
+        "__isOsiApproved": false,
-        "__impliedText": "SGI FREE SOFTWARE LICENSE B (Version 2.0, Sept.
-18, 2008) \nCopyright (C) [dates of first publication] Silicon Graphics, Inc. All Rights Reserved.\n\nPermission is hereby granted, free of charge, to any person obtaining a\ncopy of this software and associated documentation files (the\n\"Software\"), to deal in the Software without restriction, including\nwithout limitation the rights to use, copy, modify, merge, publish,\ndistribute, sublicense, and/or sell copies of the Software, and to\npermit persons to whom the Software is furnished to do so, subject to\nthe following conditions:\n\nThe above copyright notice including the dates of first publication and\neither this permission notice or a reference to\nhttp://oss.sgi.com/projects/FreeB/ shall be included in all copies or\nsubstantial portions of the Software.\n\nTHE SOFTWARE IS PROVIDED \"AS IS\", WITHOUT WARRANTY OF ANY KIND, EXPRESS\nOR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF\nMERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.\nIN NO EVENT SHALL SILICON GRAPHICS, INC. BE LIABLE FOR ANY CLAIM,\nDAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR\nOTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR\nTHE USE OR OTHER DEALINGS IN THE SOFTWARE.\n\nExcept as contained in this notice, the name of Silicon Graphics, Inc.\nshall not be used in advertising or otherwise to promote the sale, use\nor other dealings in this Software without prior written authorization\nfrom Silicon Graphics, Inc.", "__impliedURLs": [
+        "__impliedText": "Permission is hereby granted, free of charge, to any person obtaining a\ncopy of this software and associated documentation files (the\n\"Software\"), to deal in the Software without restriction, including\nwithout limitation the rights to use, copy, modify, merge, publish,\ndistribute, sublicense, and/or sell copies of the Software, and to\npermit persons to whom the Software is furnished to do so, subject to\nthe following conditions:\n\nThe above copyright notice including the dates of first publication and\neither this permission notice or a reference to\nhttp://oss.sgi.com/projects/FreeB/ shall be included in all copies or\nsubstantial portions of the Software.\n\nTHE SOFTWARE IS PROVIDED \"AS IS\", WITHOUT WARRANTY OF ANY KIND, EXPRESS\nOR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF\nMERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.\nIN NO EVENT SHALL SILICON GRAPHICS, INC. BE LIABLE FOR ANY CLAIM,\nDAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR\nOTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR\nTHE USE OR OTHER DEALINGS IN THE SOFTWARE.\n\nExcept as contained in this notice, the name of Silicon Graphics, Inc.\nshall not be used in advertising or otherwise to promote the sale, use\nor other dealings in this Software without prior written authorization\nfrom Silicon Graphics, Inc.\n", "__impliedURLs": [
             [
                 "SPDX",